New Pub still under construction :-)

 You don’t have to sit still.

-Learn more (this will take you to the “Short Course,” so feel free to scroll here first or come back).
+Learn more (this will take you to the “Short Course,” so feel free to go here first or come back).
 There’s also more demystifying and why inspiration at the Hit the Pause Button opening page here, if you haven’t seen that yet.

 MYTHS & MISUNDERSTANDINGS; CLEAR THE WAY AND FIND YOUR WHY